An infinite class of quantum codes derived from duadic constacyclic codes: Quantum codes from duadic constacyclic codes

-We finish this section by remarking that although we only considered Hermitian dual-containing constacyclic codes in this paper, similar construction can be employed for binary cyclic codes after applying the quantum CSS construction \cite[Theorem 9]{Calderbank}.
-This requires characterizing splittings of $\Z/n\Z$ that are given by $\mu_{-1}$.
-However, we defer this task to future research.
+We conclude this section by noting that although we have only explored Hermitian dual-containing constacyclic codes in this paper, a similar construction approach can be applied to binary cyclic codes by employing the quantum CSS construction \cite[Theorem 9]{Calderbank}.
+Due to space constraints in this paper and the fact that binary CSS codes are exclusively derived from cyclic codes (where binary constacyclic codes are always cyclic), we defer this investigation to a future task.